mmstroik/markdown-clipper/README.md

 ## Options

+- **Parser Engine**: Choose between 'Readability' (default) and 'Defuddle' for extracting page content.
+Readability is generally recommended, but Defuddle might perform better on certain complex pages or those with non-standard article structures.
 - **Metadata**: Control which frontmatter fields to include (title, URL, author, date)
 - **Tab behavior**: Choose to open output in adjacent tab or at end of tab bar
 - **Table formatting**: Preserve line breaks within table cells using HTML <br> tags